networknt/light-doc/content/style/light-graphql-4j/graphql-security.md

 draft: false
 ---

 Graphql Security verifies JWT token in request header and verifies scopes if it is enabled.
 It is very similar with swagger-security / openapi-security but as there is no swagger specification we cannot verify scopes against specification.
 GraphQL recommend authorization outside of schema so that we can only verify query scope and mutation scope for read and write access.

 This is the handler that should be put before graphql-validator.
 There is no need to do any validation if JWT token does not exist in the request header.

-The module share the same security.yml and here is an example.
+From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+To have a security configuration file for different frameworks, a new graphql-security.yml with the same content has been introduced.
+The security.yml is still loaded if graphql-security.yml doesn't exist for backward compatibility.

+Here is an example of graphql-security.yml

 ```
-# Security configuration in light framework.
+# Security configuration for graphql-security in light-graphql-4j.
+It is a specific config
+# for GraphQL framework security.
+It is introduced to support multiple frameworks in the
+# same server instance.
+If this file cannot be found, the generic security.yml will be
+# loaded for backward compatibility.
 ---
 # Enable JWT verification flag.
 enableVerifyJwt: true